Kabinet98/GitCloneFlash/README.md

 ## Installation and Execution

 You need to install [python](https://www.python.org/downloads/) to execute this script and you need to follow all installation instructions of [FamixTypeScriptImporter](https://github.com/Arezoo-Nasr/FamixTypeScriptImporter).
-Make sure to be in the same directory than the script.
+Make sure to be in the same directory than the script to execute this command.

 ```
 python gitCloneFlash.py csvFileDirectory